vintasoftware/health-app/README.md

 # Medplum Chat App 🩺

-A healthcare mobile chat application built with Expo and React Native, using [Medplum](https://www.medplum.com/) as the backend EHR system.
-This app demonstrates how to build FHIR-native mobile applications for healthcare.
+An example for a live chat mobile application built with Expo / React Native, using [Medplum](https://www.medplum.com/) as the backend EHR system.
+This project demonstrates how to build a FHIR-native app for real-time communications between patients and providers.

 ## Features

 ### OAuth2 Authentication with Medplum
+- Proper login/logout flow with secure state management
 - Supports both Patient and Practitioner user roles with role-specific features
 - Works on both web and native platforms
-- Proper login/logout flow with state management

-### Secure Real-Time Chat System
+### Secure Live Chat System
-The app implements a secure real-time chat system following Medplum's ["Organizing Communications Using Threads"](https://www.medplum.com/docs/communications/organizing-communications) architecture with the following features:
+The app implements a secure live chat system following Medplum's ["Organizing Communications Using Threads"](https://www.medplum.com/docs/communications/organizing-communications) architecture with the following features:

 - **Chat**
-  - Message status: sent, received, read
+  - Send chat messages by creating new `Communication` resources
-  - Real-time message updates using Medplum subscriptions
+  - Real-time message updates using Medplum WebSocket `Subscription` resource
+  - Auto-update of message status: sent, received, read

 - **Media Support**
   - Image and video attachments